 Health - Food - Science - Community

-High consumption of well-cooked meat may increase the risk of developing pancreatic cancer.
+Ingesting large amounts of fruits and vegetables may reduce the risk of developing cancer.

 A decline in cognitive function is associated with coronary artery bypass surgery.